munchkinhalfling/s-mutt/README.md

 $ sudo apt-get install mutt
 ```
 To install, simply cd into the directory where you downloaded s-mutt and run either `make install-intel` or `make install-arm`, whichever architecture your computer has.
+## Installation on MX-Linux
+To install on MX-Linux, run the `install.mx` file.
 <br/><br/>
-_S-Mutt has been tested on Fedora, macOS El Capitan and Android._
+_S-Mutt has been tested on Fedora, macOS El Capitan, MX Linux and Android._